Sonawane07/Deep-Learning-for-Image-Recognition-Forecasting-and-Sentiment-Analysis/README.md

-# Deep Learning Architectures: CNNs, RNNs, and LSTMs
+# Deep Learning for Image Recognition, Forecasting, and Sentiment Analysis

 ## Overview
 This project presents a full-scale exploration of modern deep learning architectures including Convolutional Neural Networks (CNNs), Recurrent Neural Networks (RNNs), Long Short-Term Memory (LSTM), and advanced variants like ResNet and ResNeXt.
 It tackles a variety of tasks from image classification and vanishing gradient analysis to time-series forecasting and sentiment analysis, all implemented from scratch using PyTorch.